Play Video

 Location: 180 S Rosemead Blvd, Pasadena, CA 91107

-Alvaro Ontiveros Quotes
+Alvaro Ontiveros Takeaways

 “The First day was disappointing.
 It made me question my decision because we only sold a $120 investment.
 I started questioning my decision.
 I was like, oh, God, I think I made a mistake.
 That was one week of selling every day, the same amount: $150.
 And we took some time off for Christmas.
 I came back by myself and just kept working.
 Eventually, the sales started going up.
 We started getting popular.
 I got to a point months later that I quit my jobs.”